 What would you do with \$100,000.00?
 How would you invest in the Stock Market?
 Do you know how to handle your money?
-Wish you had more financial literacy?
+Wish you could do a better job?
 In "Money Management & Personal Finance" students will be exposed to both the mathematics and business perspectives necessary to maximize your financial well-being.
-Topics will include: credit cards; student, home, and auto loans; taxes; insurance; investments and much more.
+Topics will include: credit cards, student, home, and auto loans, taxes, insurance, investments, and much more.
 This class may be counted as a math credit in addition to the three math courses required for graduation.

-507 - BUSINESS LAW Meets 5 Times/Week - .5 Credit - One Semester Grades 10, 11, 12 No Prerequisite This course will introduce students to real world business law concepts that are present in our society today.
-They will explore a wide variety of legal aspects with regards to crime, personal injury, contracts and sales agreements, consumer protection, marriage and divorce, property, renting and insurance, wills and estates, and employment.
-Topics covered will give students insight into law and how it impacts our lives.
+507 - BUSINESS LAW

+Meets 5 Times/Week - .5 Credit - One Semester Grades 9, 10, 11, 12 No Prerequisite

+This course will introduce students to real world business law concepts that are present in our society today.
+They will explore a wide variety of legal aspects with regards to crime, personal injury, contracts and sales agreements, consumer protection, marriage and divorce, property, renting, insurance, wills and estates, and employment.
+Through the topics covered, students will gain insight into law and how it impacts our lives.